kasslent/clc-digital-skills/_lessons/module-5.2.md

       margin-right: 5px;
     }

+You can also use combined selectors to apply the same styles to inputs that are of a different type:

+    input[type="text"],
+    input[type="email"]{ /* Will apply to both text and email input boxes */
+      background: transparent;
+      border-bottom: 2px solid grey;
+    }

-Here are a couple of tricks to keep in mind though:
+Here are a couple of tricks to keep in mind:

-1. Form elements often come with default browser styles that you will need to overwrite if you want to change them.
+* Form elements often come with default browser styles that you will need to overwrite if you want to change them.
 Properties you may want to change or remove include the border, padding, background, color and font-size.
-2. Form elements usually come with an 'outline' when they are selected.
+* Form elements usually come with an 'outline' when they are selected.
 This state is called "focus".
 Remember when we learned about hover states?
 Focus states can be targeted in the same way using [CSS Pseudo-classes]().
 The focus state of an input is triggered when a visitor has clicked on the input and is interacting with it.

 >Give it a try based on the example below: